KATHY'S EDITING BAY

 Our Masthead's Photographer is Eileen Skolnik.
 She's charged with the impossible task of making me look good in all of my promotional endeavors.
 The site wouldn't look the same without her... and neither would I.

-Here's the schedule for my panels, Aug 9-11, at MONSTERAMA CON in Atlanta, GA.
+Here's my Panels schedule for Aug 8-10, at MONSTERAMA CON in Atlanta, GA.

 House Of Frankenstein had its NY Critics & Press preview on 12-1-1944